Lectoure: Sites of interest

 Lectoure has been designated as a "town of art and history" (French: Villes et Pays d'Art et d'Histoire) by the French Ministry of Culture and Communication since 1985.
 The 12th-16th century former Lectoure Cathedral is a national monument.
 The town hall was built between 1676 and 1682 by bishop Hugues de Bar.

 Way of St. James

 Lectoure is a town on the Via Podiensis, one of the three major French arms of the Way of St. James.
-This route is followed by those making the pilgrimage from Le Puy by way of Saint-Jean-Pied-de-Port to Santiago de Compostella in northwest Spain.
+This route is followed by those making the pilgrimage from Le Puy by way of Saint-Jean-Pied-de-Port to Santiago de Compostela in northwest Spain.
 Pilgrims arrive at Lectoure after Miradoux and next pass through Marsolan and La Romieu.

 Cuisine

 Locally produced Armagnac and foie gras are available and popular delicacies.